 - A building’s façade may also get hail damage, in the event of a severe hailstorm.
 Consider protecting the walls with quality siding material.
 Install impact-resistant windows.

-Talk to both your commercial and personal insureds about the need for proper coverage to protect against wind and hail damage.
+Talk to both your commercial and personal insureds about the need for proper coverage to mitigate hair risks and protect against wind and hail damage.
 Review specific language and policy deductibles with those located in high-risk areas.